johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 When we gather as disciples of the Lord, to hear teaching from the bible, we do not gather simply to hear human ideas.
 Paul explains this to the Corinthians, in his second letter to them:

-><span class="annotation" style="color:#7E7642"> spiritual words—2 Cor</span>
+>

 Our goal, therefore, is not only to listen with our minds, but also with our spirit, our heart.
-Not to become "puffed up" with knowledge, but to "hear what the Spirit is saying to his people" (<span class="annotation" style="color:#FF0000">Revelation 3</span>).
+Not to become "puffed up" with knowledge, but to "hear what the Spirit is saying to his people" ().
 And we hear, in order to live more faithfully.
 This kind of listening is called *heeding*: listening to learn and to follow, or obey.

 ![Gather][gather.png]

-In advance of gathering a discipleship group, facilitators responsible for presenting the topical study should ideally read through the study carefully: absorbing, familiarising and reflecting upon the teaching and its lessons.

 #### Receive ####

-![Receive][receive.png]

 Hearing God's message to us, either as a body of people, or as individuals, or families, is the beginning; it is not enough only to *hear*...

-><span class="annotation" style="color:#7E7642"> Hebrews 3/4... heard, did not obey</span>
+>

 The key to obedience is in receiving God's word inwardly.
 Sometimes the biblical writers use metaphors to describe this process.
-It is not always easy<span class="annotation" style="color:#7E7642"> Jeremiah (Ezekiel?)</span>. , for example, says that God's word can be like honey on the lips, but bitter in the stomach!
+It is not always easy. , for example, says that God's word can be like honey on the lips, but bitter in the stomach!
 This is a way of saying that it may seem easy to receive God's word when we first hear and 'taste' it, but faithful obedience can be a testing and difficult path.

+![Receive][receive.png]

 We receive God's word inwardly through meditation and reflection.
-This means giving time to allow the word to "dwell richly within us<span class="annotation" style="color:#7E7642"> Collossians</span>" ()—in a similar way to digesting food: taking time to chew it over and enjoy the taste, after which it is digested, in our stomach, enabling us to receive the vitality and goodness that is in the food.
+This means giving time to allow the word to "dwell richly within us" ()—in a similar way to digesting food: taking time to chew it over and enjoy the taste, after which it is digested, in our stomach, enabling us to receive the vitality and goodness that is in the food.

 *It's the same with God's word*.
 We must chew it over, meditating and reflecting upon its meaning and application to our lives.
 Then we must allow it to begin to settle in our spirit, letting it form and shape our convictions, sometimes holding it in our hearts, even before we fully understand all that it may mean to us.

 #### Open ####

+In true fellowship with others, we must open our hearts to the perspectives and experiences of those around us and those who see things differently to ourselves.

 ![Open][open.png]

-In true fellowship with others, we must open our hearts to the perspectives and experiences of those around us and those who see things differently to ourselves.

 Within meetings, group discussion represents an important form of fellowship.
-The following suggestions may help group discussions to be lively, invigorating and spiritually satisfying.[^fn3]
+The following suggestions may help group discussions to be lively, invigorating and spiritually satisfying.[^fn7]

 1.	**Invite and allow free-moving debate relating to the study topic**.